dmente03/gss/readme.md

 ## Modules and stylesheets structure

 ### The core
 Some modules are more important than others and may cascade throughout the stylesheet.
-These notorious blocks are the most basic building units, and some of its parts — like variables and mixins — may spread to other modules.
-E.g.: colors, typographic scale, common attributes, grid measures, etc.
+These notorious blocks are the most basic building units, and some of them — like typography, colors, functions and global attributes — may spread to other modules.

-_(ordered by importance)_

 Core modules | Description
 ------------ | ---------------